stormphlegyas/vscode-42header/README.md

  - **macOS** : <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>H</kbd>
  - **Linux** / **Windows** : <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>H</kbd>.

-Header is automatically updated on save.
+The header will be automatically updated on save.

 ## Configuration

-Default values for **username** and **email** are imported from environment variables.

-To override these values, specify these properties in *User Settings* :
+By default, the extension will import your **username** and **email** from environment variables.
+However, you can override these values by specifying them in your *User Settings*:

 ```ts
 {